metaseed/pwsh/Module/Metaseed.Terminal/readme.md

-or a file name in the folder configured at the environment variable `MS_WTBackground`: there could be sub folders inside the $env:MS_WTBackground. if the parameter is a folder a radom image inside the folder would be used. and you could provide a name inside the default folder: $env:MS_WTBackground\res\gifs
+or a file name in the folder configured at the environment variable `MS_WTBackground`: there could be sub folders inside the $env:MS_WTBackground. if the parameter is a folder/sub-folder name, a radom image inside the folder would be used. and there is default images, inside the default folder: $env:MS_WTBackground\res\gifs
 ```
-Show-WtBackgroundImage success # would radom use a image in the folder success
+Show-WtBackgroundImage success # would radom use a image in the folder 'success'
 ```
 you could look at the folder structure in the $env:MS_WTBackground\res\gifs, to config your own $env: MS_WTBackground